Marine Mammal Research & Conservation Projects

 - Cetacean presence, abundance, distribution and behavioural studies (BORIS software) through boat-based surveys.

 - Species distribution, residency patterns and social structure using mark recapture photo-ID techniques.

 - Passive Acoustics Monitoring of cetacean species and anthropogenic noise, using a broadband towed Hydrophone array (320m) and stationary hydrophone.
 PAMGuard and Raven Pro software are used for data analysis.

-- Presence, abundance, distribution and behavioural analysis of Mediterranean monk seals and sea turtles (Loggerhead and Green sea turtle).
+- Presence, abundance, distribution and behavioural analysis of Mediterranean monk seals and sea turtles.

 - Monitoring and assessing coastal and floating marine litter.

 - Monitoring and assessing interactions with fishing boats and other commercial or recreational boats